 You might then think to yourself, “Wait, isn’t there an 8mm video cassette adapter for these tapes that will let me watch them on my old VCR?”

 Unfortunately, the answer is no because the tapes are simply too much of a different format and the technology is too different to be cross compatible.
 Just know that VCRs are only capable of reading VHS/VHS-C tapes.
 In today’s age, it can be a challenge to find out what’s on your old tapes, but here are a few ways to do it:

 1. Find an old camcorder on eBay or craigslist that support the type of tapes you have.
 This will then allow you to hook the camcorder up to either your television (for viewing) or your computer (for capturing/editing)

 2. Find a standalone deck that plays 8mm tapes.
 Please note that these are much more expensive than camcorders, but also allow additional dubbing and editing functionality.

-3. If you’re unsure what kind of tapes you have, or can’t find a camcorder, you can always bring them to your local DVD Your Memories for our video to DVD transfer process, and one of our video technicians can let you know which types of tapes you have, and also provide you some options for capturing or viewing your tapes.
+3. If you’re unsure what kind of tapes you have, or can’t find a camcorder, you can always bring them to your local DVD Your Memories for our video to DVD transfer in San Diego, Irvine, Los Angeles or Denver.
+Plus, one of our video technicians can let you know which types of tapes you have, and also provide you some options for capturing or viewing your tapes.